Arctursus12/minesweeper/README.md

 - Run `make`
 - Launch the executible either via Terminal or by double-clicking

-Method two (May not work everywhere:
+Method two (May not work everywhere):
 - Go to Releases
 - Get latest release
 - Double-click the executible